19th Century Persian Serapi Carpets: The Deeply Emotive Weavings Of Northwest Persian Azerbaijan

 Extremely seldom found today, the first generation of Serapis woven circa 1850 and occasionally even earlier are the most archetypical and manifest the greatest individuality of design and color combinations.”

-The Serapis of the late 1800s to the turn of the 20th century possess a pattern language focused on a sunburst center medallion executed in a seemingly infinite number of variations.
+The Serapis of the late 1800s to the turn of the 20th century possess a pattern language that focuses on a sunburst center medallion executed in a seemingly infinite number of variations.
 The late 19th century Serapis are the more complex and almost elegant, with richer colors tending towards carnelian reds, ivory, and deep midnight blues.
-They are usually more detailed, but still with significant use of spaciousness around the designs.
+In contrast to most earlier representatives, yhey are usually more detailed, but still with significant use of spaciousness around their designs.
 Woven with an eye for sale to the Western market, they usually are a denser fabric, with a heavier foundation.

 Until they began rising in popularity and value in the 1980s, Serapis were a much less expensive alternative to classical floral carpets and used to furnish the well-trafficked areas of the home.
 This heavier use and exposure to sunlight patinated their colors, giving them the deeply color-softened tonalities they are renowned for by connoisseurs and interior designers alike.